 But it doesn't, and that's why I'm writing this article.
 On the one hand, I'm saddened that supplement companies and the FDA didn't work together.
 They could have put in place strong quality standards to guarantee consumers a cheap, natural product that could help lower cholesterol.
 But they didn't.
 I also wish that supplement companies hadn't hidden the dangerous and potentially lethal side effects to consumers.
 But they did.

 Failures on both sides mean this.
 If you have high cholesterol, red yeast rice products available today won't bring it down, so don't waste your money.
 You might be a candidate for statins, but that's something you'll need to talk to a doctor about.

 The best "natural" way to lower cholesterol is exercise.
-A resistance training program can lower cholesterol levels by as much as 20% over a six month period of time.
+A resistance training program can lower cholesterol levels by as much as 20% over six months.
 Add cardio to the mix and a drop of as much as 35% is not unusual.
-Of course that means you'll have to get off the couch, but isn't your life worth it?
+Of course, that means you'll have to get off the couch, but isn't your life worth it?

 If you have a doctor that's recommending red yeast rice to lower cholesterol, give them a copy of this article.
 If they continue recommending it you need to ask yourself two very important questions.

 1. Why are they recommending something that has had the essential cholesterol-lowering ingredient removed?